apache/echarts-doc/en/option-gl/partial/shading.md

 ![300x300](~roughness.png)

 The more white the color in the texture, the larger the value and the rougher it is.
-You can get texture resources of different materials from resource websites such as [http://freepbr.com/] (http://freepbr.com/), or you can also generate it yourself using other tools.
+You can get texture resources of different materials from resource websites such as [http://freepbr.com/] (http://freepbr.com/).
+You can also generate it yourself using other tools.

 ##${prefix|default("#")} metalness(number|string|HTMLImageElement|HTMLCanvasElement) = 0